 1. Make your own stock.

 Garlic and onions are the real enemies of the FODMAP diet because they are in EVERYTHING—especially the bases of sauces and soups.
 Not only is it a struggle to avoid members of the onion family, but most people have a hard time creating layers of flavor in their meals without these aromatics.
 Luckily though, once you have a hardy stock, you can pretty much make any soup or stew have a sense of depth.
-Try making a chicken or vegetable broth using peppercorns, lots of herbs, carrots and celery, and any other FODMAP-friendly vegetable you have lying around.
+Take a whole chicken or two carcasses and add peppercorns, lots of herbs, fresh ginger, carrots and celery (less than one stalk per serving is FODMAP-friendly), and any other FODMAP-friendly vegetable scraps you have lying around.

 2. Swap honey for maple syrup.